stackitcloud/stackit-cli/docs/stackit_argus_scrape-configs_generate-payload.md

 Generates a JSON payload with values to be used as --payload input for Scrape Configurations creation or update.
 This command can be used to generate a payload to update an existing Scrape Config job or to create a new Scrape Config job.
 To update an existing Scrape Config job, provide the job name and the instance ID of the Argus instance.
 To obtain a default payload to create a new Scrape Config job, run the command with no flags.
+Note that some fields, like the url of the target, are required and must be provided in the payload.
+Note that the default values provided for jobName, metricsPath and targets should be changed to make sense for the use case inteded.
 See https://docs.api.stackit.cloud/documentation/argus/version/v1#tag/scrape-config/operation/v1_projects_instances_scrapeconfigs_create for information regarding the payload structure.